kiprasmel/cputils/README.md

     INPUT_FILE                  = input file to take input from.
                                   default: FILENAME.cpp.txt

+    --fc, --force-recompile     = force recompilation no matter if the hash matches or not
+                                  default: false
+                                  (does not matter if user has not provided a hashing function in their config.
+See README for more info)

     -a "EXTRA_COMPILER_ARGS"    = pass arguments to the compiler (quotes necessary), can be used multiple times.